 At present, screening for breast cancer in women is regarded as effective way to reduce incidence of breast cancer.
-So a rapid and accurate diagnosis tool is crucial and fundamental in the implementation of breast cancer screening.
-The USG-FNAC (ultrasonography- fine needle aspiration cytology) techniques have acceptable diagnostic validity indices and can be used for early staging of breast cancer patients[4].
+A rapid and accurate diagnostic tool is crucial and fundamental in the implementation of breast cancer screening.
+The USG-FNAC (ultrasonography- fine needle aspiration cytology) techniques have acceptable diagnostic validity indices and can be used for early staging of breast cancer patients.
+(4)

-However, most of the above observations are done on the basis of Western Population.
-Recent studies indicate that cancer incidences, mortality, and survival rates vary according to geographic location and tribe[5].
-Socioeconomic factors have been shown to strongly influence the stage of disease presentation [6,7,8,9].
-Less access to medical care, awareness, illiteracy of the population leads to late breast cancer screening [10,11].
+Recent studies indicate that cancer incidences, mortality and survival rate vary according to geographical location and tribe.
+(5) Socioeconomic factors have been shown to strongly influence the stage of disease presentation (6-9).
+Less access to medical care, awareness, illiteracy of the population leads to late breast cancer screening (10, 11).